-A variety of resources provide additional information on Recovery Month and mental and/or substance use disorders, as well as prevention, treatment, and recovery support services.
-The toll-free numbers and websites below are available for people to share their experiences, learn from others, and seek help from professionals.
+A variety of resources provide additional information on Recovery Month, mental and/or substance use disorders, and prevention, treatment, and recovery support services.
+Use the toll-free numbers and websites below to share your experiences, learn from others, and seek help from professionals.
 Through these resources, individuals can interact with others and find support on an as-needed, confidential basis.

 SAMHSA’s Website – Leads efforts to reduce the impact of mental and/or substance use disorders on communities nationwide.